zz9980/project4/README.md

 ```
 BALLS:
 -----
-* Each ball collides elastically with every other ball.  *(Use nested loops.)*
+* Each ball collides with every other ball.  *(Use nested loops.)*
-      When balls collide elastically, they swap velocities DX and DY._
+* Balls collide elastically:  swap velocities DX and DY.
-* Also check to see if the "rat" has stopped a ball. _(DX and DY are set to zero.)_
+* Also check to see if the "rat" has stopped a ball:  set DX and DY to zero.

 BUTTONS & MOUSEOVER:
 -------------------